jtmuller5/clibbits-vs-code/README.md

    - Copilot will have access to all the code snippets and file links

 3. Learn more about prompt files in the [VS Code documentation](https://code.visualstudio.com/docs/copilot/copilot-customization#_reusable-prompt-files-experimental)

+## Configuration

+Clibbits offers the following configuration options:

+- `clibbits.enableCodeLens` - Enable/disable the Code Lens feature that appears when you select code (default: `true`)

+To change these settings:

+1. Open VS Code settings (File > Preferences > Settings or `Ctrl+,`)
+2. Search for "Clibbits"
+3. Adjust the settings according to your preferences

 ## Limitations